-As a follow-up to my September 4 email regarding a WordPress automatic update, I wanted to alert you all to potential malware attacks.
+As a follow-up to a discussion on September 4th about a WordPress automatic update, I wanted to alert you all to potential malware attacks.
 As mentioned previously, WordPress automatically updated to version 5.5, which caused conflicts with certain plugins.
 Conflicts allow for vulnerabilities to arise as the plugins update security to match the new version of WordPress.

 Unfortunately, there are those who take advantage of these vulnerabilities, and we’ve seen malware being inserted into several sites already.
 The members affected have been notified directly.
 This can take the form of the site not loading, redirecting to a spammy or foreign language site, additional pages being added for products or services not associated with the site, etc. WordFence, a popular security software, noted that at least 700,000 have been affected by this situation (https://www.wordfence.com/blog/2020/09/700000-wordpress-users-affected-by-zero-day-vulnerability-in-file-manager-plugin/).